-- Be guided by the Sustainable Residential Development in Urban Areas Guidelines for Planning Authorities DEHLG, 2009 and the companion Urban Design Manual; - $\circ~$ Given the proposal is for a single dwelling, this does not have significant guidance for the proposal. - A site analysis that addresses the scale, siting and layout of new development taking account of the local context should accompany all proposals for infill development.
-On smaller sites of approximately 0.5 hectares or less a degree of integration with the surrounding built form will be required, through density, features such as roof forms, fenestration patterns and materials and finishes. - The applicant has provided a conservation impact statement, which assesses to the impact on architectural conservation.
-A 'planning application written report' has also been provided and this provides a design rationale.
-A 'planning report' has also been provided.
-This provides more of a quantitative assessment in accordance with the CDP requirements.
-Details of proposed materials and CGIs are also provided in the planning report.
-Overall, it is considered some analysis has been provided, however, topographical issues have not been considered in full. - Larger sites will have more flexibility to define an independent character; - o n/a - While the minimum standards set will be sought in relation to refurbishment schemes it is recognised that this may not achieve a positive planning outcome, particularly in relation to historic buildings, 'living over the shop 'projects, and tight (less than 0.25 Hectares) urban centre infill developments.
-In order to allow for flexibility, the standards may be assessed on a case-by-case basis and if considered appropriate, reduced in part or a whole, subject to overall design quality in line with the guidelines on n/a - Sustainable Urban Housing: Design Standards for New Apartments, 2020; n/a
+- Be guided by the Sustainable Residential Development in Urban Areas Guidelines for Planning Authorities DEHLG, 2009 and the companion Urban Design Manual; - o Given the proposal is for a single dwelling, the Guidelines do not provide significant guidance applicable the proposed development. - A site analysis that addresses the scale, siting and layout of new development taking account of the local context should accompany all proposals for infill development.
+On smaller sites of approximately 0.5 hectares or less a degree of integration with the surrounding built form will be required, through density, features such as roof forms, fenestration patterns and materials and finishes. - The applicant has provided a Conservation Impact Statement, which assesses to the impact on architectural conservation.
+A Planning application Written Report has also been provided, which outlines a design rationale for the proposed development.
+A Planning Report has also been provided.
+This provides more of a quantitative assessment in accordance with the Development Plan requirements.
+Details of proposed materials and CGIs are also provided in the Planning Report.
+Overall, it is considered some analysis has been provided, however, topographical issues have not been considered in full. - Larger sites will have more flexibility to define an independent character; - o Not applicable, given the small size of the subject site. - While the minimum standards set will be sought in relation to refurbishment schemes it is recognised that this may not achieve a positive planning outcome, particularly in relation to historic buildings, 'living over the shop 'projects, and tight (less than 0.25 Hectares) urban centre infill developments.
+In order to allow for flexibility, the standards may be assessed on a case-by-case basis and if considered appropriate, reduced in part or a whole, subject to overall design quality in line with the guidelines. - o Not applicable to the proposed development. - Sustainable Urban Housing: Design Standards for New Apartments, 2020; - o Not applicable to the proposed development.